thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Deliverables.md

   - A markdown document in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/).

-- [ ] Modify OnTrack/Doubtfire to use the [git ruby gem](https://github.com/ruby-git/ruby-git) to
+- [ ] Modify OnTrack to use the [git ruby gem](https://github.com/ruby-git/ruby-git) to store files.
-      store files.

   - Addition, subtraction, or alteration of the team fork of doubtfire-api.

-- [ ] Modify OnTrack/Doubtfire to serve the git history, via the
-      [git ruby gem](https://github.com/ruby-git/ruby-git).
+- [ ] Modify OnTrack to serve the git history, via the [git ruby gem](https://github.com/ruby-git/ruby-git).

   - Addition, subtraction, or alteration of the team fork of doubtfire-api.

-- [ ] Modify OnTrack/Doubtfire to facilitate selective file replacement.
+- [ ] Modify OnTrack to facilitate selective file replacement.

   - Addition, subtraction, or alteration of the team fork of doubtfire-api.

-- [ ] Modify OnTrack/Doubtfire to serve raw files, where appropriate.
+- [ ] Modify OnTrack to serve raw files, where appropriate.
   - Addition, subtraction, or alteration of the team fork of doubtfire-api.

 ### Cyber-security Oriented